UAAP Season 85 basketball tournaments: Scores

 Results on top and to the right of the grey cells are for first-round games; those to the bottom and to the left of it are second-round games.

 Bracket

 Semifinals

 Adamson and FEU have the twice-to-beat advantage in the semifinals, They only need to win once while their opponents twice in order to qualify in the Finals.

-Adamson vs. UST
+(1) Adamson vs. (4) UST

-Adamson qualified to the Final Four after winning in its tenth game.
+Adamson qualified for the Final Four after winning in its tenth game.
 UST clinched its semifinal berth by winning in its penultimate game.
 The Baby Falcons clinched the twice-to-beat advantage by winning its elimination round finale against the Tiger Cubs.

-FEU-D vs. NSNU
+(2) FEU Diliman vs. (3) NSNU

 The Baby Tamaraws clinched a Final Four berth when it won its ninth game out of 11.

 Finals

-The finals is a best-of-three playoff.
+The finals was a best-of-three series.

-Adamson qualified to its first Finals berth in 20 years.
+Adamson qualified for its first Finals berth in 20 years.
 FEU Diliman made it to the Finals for the second consecutive tournament (lost to NSNU in 2019).